khalid-hussain/shaheen/chap4.md

 warriors and return.
 Although Abu Dawood had gained his trust a little after telling him a concocted story, he was not inclined to allow any stranger on his side of the border without a written recommendation from Al-Zeghel or Musa.
-This is the reason he had called Bashir Bin Hassan here from the forest instead of taking Rabia to his residence for treatment.
+This is the reason he had called Bashir bin Hassan here from the forest instead of taking Rabia to his residence for treatment.

 Apart from her father, who had married a Christian girl a year after the